-While I’ve been happy to share others’ posts and converse with friends in person about the current circumstances of the continuing civil rights movement in this country, I’ve been somewhat hesitant to do a deep dive into my own feelings through this blog.
+While I’ve been happy to share others’ posts and converse with friends in person about the current circumstances of the continuing civil rights movement in the United States, I’ve been somewhat hesitant to do a deep dive into my own feelings through this blog.
 That’s because I think my feelings on the subject aren’t that important.
 What are important are the voices of black and brown people in this country who have been continually targeted for abuse, marginalized, and gas-lit.
 Because I still feel this way, I’ll keep this quick.
 But every once in a while I am consumed by the overwhelming urge to say something the way I want.

 If you have not noticed racial injustice in this country you are, in fact, a racist.
 Yes even if you have black friends.
 Even if you support black businesses.
 Even if you have consciously never made a decision against someone on the basis of the color of their skin.
 If you’ve been able to look on at American life at large and see little or no discrepancies in the way people are treated in relation to the melanin in their skin, you are the reason we have a fucking problem.